 - 1. This Protocol shall be open for signature, ratification and accession, by the State Parties to the AfCFTA Agreement, in accordance with their respective constitutional procedures. - 2.
-This Protocol shall enter into force in accordance with the provisions of paragraphs 2 and 4 of Article 23 of the AfCFTA Agreement.
+This Protocol shall enter into force in accordance with the provisions of Articles 23(2) and 23(4) of the AfCFTA Agreement.